PaLMR: Towards Faithful Visual Reasoning via Multimodal Process Alignment: Introduction

 \section{Introduction}

-Large multimodal language models(MLLMs) have recently achieved remarkable progress in visual reasoning and perception-language understanding.
-Building upon reinforcement learning(RL) successes in large language models(LLMs) such as DeepSeek-R1~\cite{guo2025deepseekr1} and R1-Zero~\cite{zhou2025r1zero}, researchers have extended outcome-based optimization to multimodal settings, outcome many promissing models, like MM-Eureka~\cite{meng2025mm-eureka}, OpenVLThinker~\cite{deng2025openvlthinker} and Perception-R1~\cite{yu2025perception}, which improve answer accuracy across benchmarks such as MMMU~\cite{yue2024mmmu} and MathVista~\cite{lu2023mathvista}.
+Multimodal large language models(MLLMs) have recently achieved remarkable progress in visual reasoning and perception-language understanding.
+Building upon reinforcement learning(RL) successes in large language models(LLMs) such as DeepSeek-R1~\cite{guo2025deepseekr1} and R1-Zero~\cite{zhou2025r1zero}, researchers have extended outcome-based optimization to multimodal settings, outcome many promissing models, like MM-Eureka~\cite{meng2025mm}, OpenVLThinker~\cite{deng2025openvlthinker} and Perception-R1~\cite{yu2025perception}, which improve answer accuracy across benchmarks such as MMMU~\cite{yue2024mmmu} and MathVista~\cite{lu2023mathvista}.
 However, most existing reward mechanisms focus solely on what the model answers, while overlooking how it reasons.
-This often leads to reasoning hallucination---where a model obtains a correct answer through visually inconsistent reasoning.
-For example, it may claim ``three cups are on the table'' on the chain-of-thought(CoT)~\cite{wei2023chainofthoughtpromptingelicitsreasoning} when four are clearly visible, yet still predict the right answer based on textual priors.
+This often leads to reasoning hallucinations — models obtain correct answers through visually inconsistent reasoning.
+For example, it may claim ``three cups are on the table'' on the chain-of-thought(CoT)~\cite{wei2022chain} when four are clearly visible, yet still predict the right answer based on textual priors.

 Such hallucinations reveal a core limitation of current multimodal reinforcement learning: rewards are primarily \emph{outcome-oriented}, offering supervision only for final correctness while neglecting the \emph{faithfulness} of process reasoning steps.
 This observation highlights the need for \textit{process-level alignment}: ensuring that the reasoning trajectory remains consistent with visual evidence at every step.
-Previous reinforcement learning with visual reasoning (RLVR) methods~\cite{zheng2025surveyprm,wang2025visualprm} mainly optimize textual reasoning results, while visual reward models such as VisualPRM~\cite{wang2025visualprm} and VRPRM~\cite{chen2025vrprmprocessrewardmodeling} rely on human preference comparisons between visually correct and incorrect samples.
+Previous reinforcement learning with visual reasoning methods~\cite{meng2025mm, deng2025openvlthinker} mainly optimize textual reasoning results, while visual reward models such as VisualPRM~\cite{wang2025visualprm} and VRPRM~\cite{chen2025vrprm} rely on human preference comparisons between visually correct and incorrect samples.